mckeeh3/akka-component-diagram-vscode-extension/README.md

 ### **Interacting with the Diagram**

+* **Rearrange Layout**: Left-click and drag any component node to a new position.
+The layout is saved automatically.
 * **Navigate to Code**: Left-click on any component node.
 * **Pan the View**:
   * Mouse: Click and drag on the diagram's background.
   * Mac Trackpad: Press down with one finger and drag.
+  * Multiple Nodes: After selecting multiple nodes, click and drag any node from the group to move them all together.
+Your layout is saved automatically.
 * **Zoom the View**:
   * Mouse: Use the mouse wheel.
   * Mac Trackpad: Use a two-finger drag gesture (up to zoom out, down to zoom in) or a pinch-to-zoom gesture.
-* **Rearrange Layout**: Left-click and drag any component node to a new position.
-The layout is saved automatically.
+  * Marquee Selection: Hold `Shift` while clicking and dragging on the diagram background to draw a selection box.
+* **Delete Selected Nodes**: Click anywhere on the diagram's background (without holding `Shift`) or press the `Escape` key.

 ## **License**